 The takeaway from this project: animations, moving graphics, and pictograms can help direct the viewer’s focus towards your key data.

 Gamify Your Message

 There is also a way to market yourself online that is completely out of the box from traditional website information.
 We have created designs for companies who wanted to take a radical approach to entertainment and build their whole website as a game for users to interact with.

 In this example, VMware’s government solutions website is designed as one big pinball game, where players learn the benefits of IT infrastructure for the U.S. Federal government, U.S. cabinet agencies, military services, legislative and judicial branches.
 Reading through heavy data becomes a child’s play.
 The website makes is easy and fun for users to learn about VMware’s Federal Datacenter Consolidation Solutions and the benefits of cloud computing.

 Is this a typical design approach?
-No. Does the simplification of facts help connecting with VMware’s audience?
+No. Does the simplification of facts help to connect with VMware’s audience?
 Definitely yes.
-The whole idea is that complicated services are easy to understand, to apply and to implement.
+The whole idea is that complicated services are easy to understand, to apply, and to implement.
 Message received.

 The takeaway from this project: think outside the box

 Bayer AG, the German multinational chemical and pharmaceutical company, came to us with a challenge.
 Market a pill that is not easily accessible.
 It’s also a product part of a taboo topic in men’s world.
 We needed to find a way to communicate information on a delicate subject and ultimately promote a sensitive product.